frett27/Ada-Raft/README.md

 First Implementation of the raft protocol,
 Only the first section of the raft protocol specification, is currently implemented.

-The implementation currently takes a bounded log, and entries are sent with a maximum of 10
+The implementation currently takes a bounded log, and entries are sent with a maximum of 10 (streams for sync)

 **DISCLAMER** :